survivejs/site/pages/index.md

 Juho Vepsäläinen has been dealing with the web since the 90s.
 He is behind [jswiki](https://github.com/bebraw/jswiki) and [jster.net](http://jster.net/).
 He is also a core member of webpack.
 </p>

 He has developed [colorjoe](https://github.com/bebraw/colorjoe) and [reactabular](http://reactabular.js.org/) in addition to many other libraries.

-He started the SurviveJS effort early 2015 and has been pushing it forward ever since!
+The SurviveJS effort started early 2015 and has expanded since.

 * [@bebraw](https://twitter.com/bebraw)
 * [Personal blog](http://nixtu.info)